iwasakims/htrace/htrace-hbase/README.md

 Tutorial
 --------

-We are using HBase running in standalone-mode for tracee and strage of tracing spans at the same time in this example.
+We are using the same HBase instance running in standalone-mode as a tracee and storage of tracing spans at the same time in this example.

 At first, get HBase and build it.: